-If you pay an individual $2,000 or more in 2017 or paid $2,000 or more in 2016 (prior years' thresholds may be less), you must withhold and pay Social Security and Medicare taxes.
+If you pay an individual $2,100 or more in 2018 (prior years' thresholds may be less), you must withhold and pay Social Security and Medicare taxes.
 You are also required to pay federal and/or state unemployment taxes if you paid $1,000 or more in any quarter to household employees.

 These rules do not apply if the payments are to your child under age 21 or to your spouse.
 These rules could apply if the payments are to another child who is under age 18 or to your parent; there are exceptions.
 Note that a parent is not subject to unemployment tax.
 Household employees are an area for your tax preparer to address . . . be sure that your tax professional knows the rules!

 The worker is only in his own business if he meets certain criteria established by the IRS; do not assume that one is in their own business without consulting a tax professional regarding these criteria.
 If you already know that one is not in a business, do not risk ignoring these rules for the sake of the worker; you are both subject to audit by the IRS.

 Charitable Contributions After Age 70-1/2